Point-and-shoot camera: Sales decline and current trends

 According to the NPD Group, up to end of November 2011 point-and-shoot cameras took 44 percent of photos, down from 52 percent in 2010, while camera-equipped smartphones took 27 percent of photos in 2011, up from 17 percent.
 Unit total sales of all types of point-and-shoot cameras declined by 17 percent year on year, but increased by 16 percent for cameras having optical zoom greater than 10x.

 At the end of 2012, more than one brand offered point-and-shoot cameras with 24x optical superzoom as compensation of sales decline and in later years longer zooms became commonplace.
 Concurrently with rising sales of smartphones, the sales of more advanced cameras like SLRs have also increased, at the expense of point-and-shoot.

 Point-and-shoot camera sales dropped by about 40 percent in 2013, particularly for inexpensive cameras.
 Fujifilm and Olympus stopped development of low-end point-and-shoot cameras and focused on mid and high-end cameras at higher prices.

 Shipment dropped to 12 million units in 2016, only one-tenth of the peak reached in 2008.

+After years of decline, there was renewed nostalgia-driven interest in compact point-and-shoot digital cameras as of 2023, particularly older models in the second hand market.
+While major makers like Canon had already abandoned the budget compact sector by this time in favor of premium cameras like mirrorless, others like Kodak (Pixpro) and AgfaPhoto managed to expand in the fast-growing budget end during this time.
+Sales of fixed-lens cameras made a significant increase in 2025.
+In Japan retail data showed that the number one best-selling camera in the country in 2025 was the Kodak Pixpro FZ55, a basic low-priced product that beat all the more advanced and mirrorless cameras on the market.